 Consumers, especially in North America and Europe, have become mature in their buying behavior.
-They demand detailed product information (such as ingredients, sourcing, technical specifications, user manual, etc.) on the packaging before making a purchase decision.
+They demand detailed product information (such as ingredients, sourcing, technical specifications, user manual, etc.) on the packaging before making a purchase.
 GMO labelling in the United States is a good example of this.

 C. QR Codes can now be designed to look attractive

 It’s no secret that black-and-white QR Codes don’t go well with marketing creatives.
-But again, this is 2017.
-Using advanced QR Code Management tools, it is possible to create custom-designed QR Codes with your brand colors and logo.
+But, using advanced QR Code Management tools, it is possible to create custom-designed QR Codes with your brand colors and logo.

 Custom-designed QR Codes work just as well as the regular QR Codes but attract more scans from users.